Groni3000/fin-workspace/instrid/README.md

 DB, neither of which belongs in a types crate.

 The practical pattern: bootstrap an internal DB the first time you encounter each instrument, persisted somehow (sqlite, CSV, whatever fits).
-The `Display` output is a reasonable serialization key — it's stable and unique per `TradedInstrument` — but `instrid` doesn't yet provide `FromStr` for the composite instrument types, so today you'd need to define your own (de)serialization.
-That's likely to land as the project matures.

-## Why not just use strings?

-Because then every consumer reinvents parsing, every comparison is string-equality with all the edge cases that implies, and every grouping question (by ticker? by venue? by both?) requires regex. `instrid` makes the layers structural so the type system enforces the distinction the business actually cares about.
+With the `serde` feature, every identity type roundtrips through JSON (or any other serde format) out of the box — see [Serialization](#serialization). `Display` is still the human-readable form; serde is the machine-readable one.

 ## License